Tinkerforge/doc/source/Embedded_Boards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Download Brickd and Brickv .deb's from :ref:`here <downloads_tools>`.
-Mount SD Card and move to /home/pi
+Mount SD Card and move to "/home/pi" of course you can also download these files later when running your Raspberry Pi.

 Set up Brickd/Brickv
 ^^^^^^^^^^^^^^^^^^^^

-To install the :ref:`Brick Daemon <brickd>` and :ref:`Brick Viewer<brickv>` Software your Raspberry Pi has to be connected to a network.
+To install the :ref:`Brick Daemon <brickd>` and :ref:`Brick Viewer<brickv>` Software install it with the following commands:

 sudo apt-get install python-twisted python-gudev libusb-1.0-0 sudo dpkg -i brickd_latest.deb